History of Kollam: Persian trade and subsequent Arab trade

 Sulaiman al-Tajir, a Persian merchant who visited Kerala during the reign of Sthanu Ravi Varma (9th century CE), records that there was extensive trade between Kerala and China at that time, based at the port of Kollam.
+Quilon to be the only port in India used by the huge Chinese ships as their transshipment hub for goods on their way from China to the Persian Gulf.
 A number of foreign accounts have mentioned about the presence of considerable Muslim population in the coastal towns.
 Arab writers such as Al-Masudi of Baghdad (896–956 CE), Muhammad al-Idrisi (1100–1165 CE), Abulfeda (1273–1331 CE), and Al-Dimashqi (1256–1327 CE) mention the Muslim communities in Kerala.

 Copper Plate Inscriptions from Kollam

-The Tharisappalli Copper Plates (849 AD) are a copper-plate grant issued by the King of Venad (Quilon), Ayyanadikal Thiruvadikal, to the Syriac Christians or Nasranies on the Malabar Coast in the 5th regnal year of the Chera ruler Sthanu Ravi Varma.
-The inscription describes the gift of a plot of land to the Syrian Church at Tangasseri near Quilon (now known as Kollam), along with several rights and privileges to the Syrian Christians led by Mar Sapir Iso.
+The Tharisappalli Copper Plates (849 AD) are a copper-plate grant issued by the King of Venadu (Quilon), Ayyanadikal Thiruvadikal, to the Syriac Christians or Nasranies on the Malabar Coast in the 5th regnal year of the Chera ruler Sthanu Ravi Varma.
+The inscription describes the gift of a plot of land to the Syrian Church at Thevally near Quilon (now known as Kollam), along with several rights and privileges to the Syrian Christians led by Marvan Sapir Iso.

 The Tharisappalli copper plates are one of the important historical inscriptions of Kerala, the date of which has been accurately determined.
 The grant was made in the presence of important officers of the state and the representatives of trade corporations or merchant guilds.
-It also throws light on the system of taxation that prevailed in early Venad, as several taxes such as a profession tax, sales tax and vehicle tax are mentioned.
+It also throws light on the system of taxation that prevailed in early Venadu, as several taxes such as a profession tax, sales tax and vehicle tax are mentioned.
 It also testifies to the enlightened policy of religious toleration followed by the rulers of ancient Kerala.

 There are two sets of plates as part of this document, and both are incomplete.
 The first set documents the land while the second details the attached conditions.
 The signatories signed the document in the Hebrew, Pahlavi, and Kufic languages.